EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 The limiting upper frequency of the chunk in the CHUNK module.
 The user has the possibility to input this frequency to force the chunk frequency range up to a specific value.
 The default value is 0, meaning that the limiting frequency is evaluated automatically during the analysis.

 * ``plot_weights_radial``
+Allows plotting the weights for candidate radial mode peaks as a function of the frequency extracted inside the chunk in the CHUNK module.
+Can be useful for debugging purposes.
+The default value is 0, meaning that no plotting is produced.

+* ``plot_weights_dipole``
-Allows plotting the weights as a function of the frequency peaks extracted inside the chunk in the CHUNK module.
+Allows plotting the weights for candidate dipole mode peaks as a function of the frequency extracted inside the chunk in the CHUNK module.
 Can be useful for debugging purposes.
 The default value is 0, meaning that no plotting is produced.

 * ``threshold_search_radial_asef_integral``
 In the search for the proper chunk radial mode frequency in the CHUNK module, this parameter sets a lower limit threshold on the weight of the integral of the ASEF for the peak under inspection.
 This parameter is used to check whether the selected peak is not the adjacent quadrupole mode.
 If the weight of the given peak exceeds the fraction of weight imposed by this threshold, then the peak can be considered for further analysis as a candidate radial mode peak.
 The default value is 0.70.